Children's Minnesota looks at job cuts, structural moves as pandemic, other pressures build

 The Minnesota Nurses Association, which represents unionized nurses at Children's, expects negotiations with the hospital on near-term job losses to begin in October, said spokesman Rick Fuentes.

-Beyond the hospitals and surgery center, Children’s Minnesota operates 12 primary care clinics, six rehabilitation centers and nine specialty care sites.
-An IRS filing for 2018 says Children’s employed at the time 5,865 people.
+Beyond the hospitals and surgery center, Children's Minnesota operates 12 primary care clinics, six rehabilitation centers and nine specialty care sites.
+A spokeswoman said the nonprofit health system employs 5,458 people.

 "When we talked [at the employee meeting] about the need for layoffs and we indicated that they would be significant.
 That's across all the changes that we are contemplating across all of these work streams — and those are all works in progress," Gorelick said.
 "We've had such a long period of stability and growth, the idea that that's going to look different — we knew that that's going to be news for people."